-- The proxy login page has the UU crest in the center.
+• The proxy login page has the UU crest in the center.
 If you get any other login screen, your UU credentials will not work.
-Try clearing your browser cache and cookies and navigate to the database again.
-If you continue to get a different login, please contact the library at library@uu.edu. - Do not try to save bookmarks to specific databases.
+Try clearing your browser cache and cookies and navigate

+- Do not try to save bookmarks to specific databases.
 They often include extra information that breaks the connection with the proxy server.
 Always begin at one of the database lists on the library website. - If the browser will not load the page when you click on the database link-either it simply spins and does nothing or gives you a "cannot load page" error message-this usually indicates the proxy server is being blocked by a firewall or security software.
 This is especially common when trying to access databases on business networks.
 Adding an exception to ezproxy.uu.edu should resolve the problem.
 (If you are at work, this would need to be done at the network level by the IT dept.)

+d.
 Research Coach